Western banks axed 59,000 jobs last year, more cuts to come in Europe

 The shift to digital banking and more efficient processing is expected to exert renewed pressure on staffing in the coming years.

-Analysts at Citi last month estimated that 54 percent of financial services jobs were at "high risk" from the impact of digitization.
+Analysts at Citi last month estimated that 54 percent of financial services jobs were at "high risk" from the impact of digitisation.

 ($1 = 0.6709 pounds)